Healthy Apeldoorn Tulip (Tulipa 'Apeldoorn') in direct, also known as Apeldoorn Tulip

 Tips

 Allow foliage to die back naturally to recharge the bulb.
-Propagate during active growth and use containers with excellent drainage and airflow.
+In practice, propagate during active growth and use containers with excellent drainage and airflow.

 Use the App Alongside This Care Guide